A chain theorem for sequentially $3$-rank-connected graphs with respect to vertex-minors: Introduction

 Essentially, the proof is based on the submodularity of the matrix rank function.
 We will also use Theorem~\ref{thm:bouchet}.
 Proof ideas of some lemmas are from Geelen and Whittle~\cite{Geelen2001}.
 We will also use triplets introduced by Oum~\cite{Oum2020}.

 Our paper is organized as follows.
 In Section~\ref{sec:prim}, we review vertex-minors and several inequalities for cut-rank functions.
-In Section~\ref{sec:def_sequential}, we define sequentially $3$-rank-connected graphs.
+In Section~\ref{sec:def_sequential}, we prove elementary lemmas on sequential sets and sequentially $3$-rank-connected graphs.
 In Section~\ref{sec:3rank}, we prove the main theorem for $3$-rank-connected graphs.
 In Section~\ref{sec:internal}, we prove our theorem for internally $3$-rank-connected graphs.
 In Section~\ref{sec:sequential}, we conclude the proof by dealing with sequentially $3$-rank-connected graphs which are not internally $3$-rank-connected.